samrodd/ai-ml-projects/principal-component-analysis/README.md

+The goal of this code is to implement a PCA analysis on a synthetic dataset.
+PCA is a preprocessing step to perform on a dataset before using a machine learning algorithm.
+It is a form of dimension reduction.

 This python code generates a synthetic dataset with two clusters, each containing 3 features.
 We then combine the two clusters into a single dataset and standardrize it with StandardScaler to put all the features on the same scale.
 We then perform Principal Component Analysis (PCA) on the synthetic data with n_components='mle' (mle=Maximum Likelihood Estimation).